 Multiple versions of the architecture were generated and iterated on with the team and stakeholders.
 Hierarchy, terminology and logic were debated with our personas in mind.
 The architecture was iterated on separate from the visual design, ensuring feedback that was specific to the logic of the information design.

 solution / updated visual design

-PROBLEM: The visual design of the old ARM.gov website is dated and inconsistent.
+The visual design of the previous ARM.gov website was dated and inconsistent.

-PROCESS: With the architecture in place and important elements identified by the usability and user studies, versions of the index page were generated for review with the team and stakeholders.
+With the architecture in place and important elements identified by the usability and user studies, various versions of the index page were generated for review with the team and stakeholders.

 Though the top level navigation pages are diverse in content and presentation, there are hundreds of child pages for specific scientific instruments and measurements that require a consistent look and feel.
 Template mockups for each type of page were generated.
 Selected mockups are shown below.

 solution / style guide